JARVIS: A Neuro-Symbolic Commonsense Reasoning Framework for Conversational Embodied Agents: Experiments

 \subsection{Unit Test of Individual Module}

-To better understand the sources of the performance gain of JARVIS, as is shown in Table~\ref{tab:ablation-study-edh-tfd}, we conduct extensive ablation studies to evaluate the performance of different modules in our JARVIS framework on EDH and TfD.
-First, given ground truth perception and sub-goals, the reasoning module achieves performance as high as over 60\% in EDH tasks.
-Our Symbolic Commonsense Reasoning module can infer correct actions and complete the sub-goals with ground truth vision and language symbolic information most of the time.
-Also, replacing our language planning module with ground truth improves significantly more than replacing the sub-goal executor.
-These validate the efficacy of our Symbolic Commonsense Reasoning mechanism in the action execution module, especially on shorter tasks.
+To analyze the performance gain of JARVIS, we conduct ablation studies on EDH and TfD tasks (Table~\ref{tab:ablation-study-edh-tfd}).
+With ground truth perception and sub-goals, the Symbolic Commonsense Reasoning module achieves over 60\% success in EDH, showing its effectiveness in action inference when provided accurate inputs.
+Replacing our language planner with ground truth yields greater improvement than replacing the executor, confirming the importance of symbolic reasoning in short-horizon tasks.

-Second, since failing to perform one sub-task will incur the failure of the whole task, as the task gets longer, the probability of success in executing all of the sub-goals will decrease dramatically.
-Thus, the executor's performance becomes the main bottleneck for success.
-And therefore, in TfD, whose task instances are longer than EDH, replacing our executor with a teleport agent can better boost performance than providing ground truth sub-goals.
-We also notice that Goal Transformer results in a more efficient policy with increased trajectory weighted success rates.
+In longer TfD tasks, where a single sub-task failure leads to overall task failure, executor quality becomes the bottleneck.
+Here, replacing our executor with a teleport agent boosts performance more than using ground truth sub-goals.
+We also observe that our Goal Transformer improves trajectory-weighted success, indicating more efficient action planning.